i-data-explorer/my-first-notebook-tile/cover.md

 # My first notebook

-<p>Click the "Deploy Notebook" button above, and Congratulations!
-You've deployed your first notebook in Data explorer.
+<p>Click the "Deploy Notebook" button above.
+You've just deployed your first notebook in Data explorer.
 Follow these instructions to access the deployed notebook</p>

 1. Click "JupyterHub" to access the jupyterhub authentication page.